What role does infill play in a system?

 Because Safeshell is highly durable, low maintenance and performs the same wet or dry, it boasts many advantages over other organic infills in terms of performance.
 Many organics without very specific management and care can break down and create a less than optimal field, especially with age.
 Safeshell has been developed to address many of these performance concerns.

 Powerfill is a patent-pending, flexible-plastic TPE infill made specifically for synthetic turf.
 It is created in the U.S. (Mississippi) using 60% bio-based products including oils derived from corn and soy grown in the U.S.

 What are the benefits?

 Powerfill is made from rapidly renewable products like natural corn and soy oils.
 It’s free from off-gassing, phthalates, heavy metals and harmful chemicals.
 Everything that goes into Powerfill is made and sourced in the U.S. Powerfill is thermally stable, meaning that it is a reliable option even on the hottest days.
-It has an extremely high melting point – upwards of 300 degrees and no clumping up to 200 degrees.
+It has an extremely high melting point no clumping up to 200 degrees.
 The same chemistry that makes this possible also makes it especially durable.
 Powerfill encapsulates 30% air making it soft, cushioned and non-abrasive.

 Can Powerfill be reused?

 Powerfill is made from a very durable polymer that is meant to last 75+ years.
 While Powerfill is warranted for 8 years, we expect that it could be used in more than one turf lifecycle because of it’s highly durable composition.